Chicago Prenuptial Agreement Attorneys

 One portion of the Illinois UPAA addresses situations where there is a provision in the agreement that eliminates or modifies spousal support.
 If this negatively impact a spouse, due to "undue hardship in light of circumstances not reasonably foreseeable at the time of the execution of the agreement, a court, notwithstanding the terms of the agreement, may require the other party to provide support to the extent necessary to avoid such hardship."

-There are circumstances in which a prenuptial agreement can be deemed invalid; therefore, it is best for couples to consult with an experienced Chicago family law attorney when drafting a prenup.
+There are circumstances in which a prenuptial agreement can be deemed invalid; therefore, it is best for couples to consult with an experienced Chicago prenuptial agreement lawyer when drafting a prenup.
 Cases where prenups may not be honored by the state include:

 - One party is not represented by attorney.